 This past month has been crazy busy, and then I ended up with a bad week of a-fib, preventing me from working.
 I'm ok for now, with studies ongoing.
 I'm very gratified by the number of people who commented about my health on FB and by the love expressed!

-My obstreperous, angelic grandson slipped in a swim lesson, baking his cheek on the side of the pool.
+My obstreperous, angelic grandson slipped in a swim lesson, banging his cheek on the side of the pool.
 His first black eye!

 We passed my husband's one-year anniversary of the last day of radiation for throat cancer on St Patrick's Day.
 One down!